 This all sounds impressive but as Gamespot writes “it’ll be difficult to understand and appreciate the impact” of the console and things like “load time improvements” until players can have a hands-on experience with the console and its library of games.

 A lot.
 During Sony’s Future of Gaming presentation on June 11, more than “two dozen new games” was announced for the PS5 as BBC News writes, including some returning fan favourites.
 Series like Gran Turismo, Horizon Forbidden West, Hitman, Resident Evil, a remake of Demon’s Souls and Ratchet and Clank are getting long-awaited additions, alongside GTA V which is getting yet another remaster.
 As is with any new console, a few new games will debut with it such as Spider-Man: Miles Morales, Call of Duty Black Ops: Cold War, Deathloop, Stray, and Pragmata.
+An upscaled PS4 version of Cyberpunk 2077 is available to play, with the enhanced PS5 version set to drop in late 2021.

 This article was originally published on